 The District Board to study proposals from clubs regarding bylaw changes before these proposals are submitted to the District Conference.

-The Governor/District Board to draft proposals of amendments to the Zonta International Bylaws that the Governor/Board wants to submit to District Conference.
+The Governor/District Board to draft proposals of amendments to the Zonta International Bylaws or the District 12 Bylaws that the Governor/Board wants to submit to District Conference.

 The Governor/District Board to draft resolutions to be adopted by a District Conference and then submitted to an International Convention.

 The District Secretary to submit proposals of amendments to the Zonta International Bylaws Committee chair within 30 days after the District Conference and proposals for resolutions to the Zonta International Bylaws Committee chair at least 180 days before the Convention.

+Clubs in the District with general direction for amending or revising their respective club bylaws.

+The Governor, District Board members or club presidents with questions on Zonta International Bylaws, the District 12 Bylaws or club bylaws, as applicable.

 Committee Members

-The Chair and members of the Committee should be knowledgeable about the Zonta International Bylaws and the model club bylaws.
+The Chair and members of the Committee should be knowledgeable about the Zonta International Bylaws, the District 12 Bylaws and the model club bylaws.

-The Parliamentarian may not serve on or be Chair of the District Bylaws Committee.

-The Chair and members of the Bylaws Committee may serve on other committees or in other capacities at any level of Zonta, but the Chair or member must recuse herself in any situation of possible conflict of interest or dual roles, especially in situations regarding disciplinary proceedings.
+The Chair and members of the Bylaws Committee may serve on other committees or in other capacities at any level of Zonta, provided that the Chair or member, as applicable, must recuse themself in any situation of possible conflict of interest or dual roles, especially in situations regarding disciplinary proceedings.

+When the Parliamentarian also serves concurrently as the Chair of the District Bylaws Committee, in the event of any disciplinary proceeding against the Parliamentarian, the Governor shall temporarily appoint a substitute Parliamentarian for the duration of any such proceeding.

 Membership Committee